More Than A Dozen Men Who Were Near Site Of 9/11 Attacks Diagnosed With Breast Cancer

 The New York Post revealed in a report published Tuesday that at least 15 men who worked or lived around the World Trade Center on Sept.
-11, 2001 and the months after that have been diagnosed with breast cancer.
+11, 2001, and the months after, that have been diagnosed with breast cancer.

-Five of those diagnosed were 9/11 responders, including an NYPD sergeant, two city firefighters, a highway repairman and an ironworker.
+Five of those diagnosed were first responders, including an NYPD sergeant, two city firefighters, a highway repairman, and an ironworker.
 One was a student at the the time of the attacks and others had ties to private companies that did business in the area.

 It is possible that many more have been affected since the data is based only on the client list of Barasch McGarry law firm, which specializes and handles 9/11 health cases.

-Jeff Flynn was working for data-storage company Dell EMC at the time of the 9/11 attacks.
+Jeff Flynn was working for data-storage company Dell EMC at the time of the attacks.
 He was assigned to Goldman Sachs on Maiden Lane when the planes crashed into the World Trade Center towers less than a mile away.
-He spent months around Ground Zero to help Goldman and other financial services firm.
+He spent months around Ground Zero to help Goldman and other financial service firms.

-In 2011, a decade after the attacks, Flynn noticed that he has a lump in his chest but initially ignored it.
+In 2011, a decade after the attacks, Flynn noticed that he had a lump in his chest, but initially ignored it.
 He decided to seek medical help and got a biopsy after his wife noticed that one of his nipples was “inverting.”

 He eventually found out that he has stage 3 breast cancer.
 He had to undergo chemotherapy, radiation treatment, and a reconstructive surgery.